Counter Terrorism Department (Pakistan): List of the operations carried out by the CTD

 2 terrorists were gunned down by the CTD KP in Nowsher district.

 26 IBOs were carried out by the CTD on various parts of Punjab in which mastermind of a car bomb blast in Rawalpindi was killed by the CTD Punjab whereas 11 other terrorists were arrested.

 7 terrorists killed by the CTD in North Waziristan.

 A suspected terrorist of a proscribed organization supported by the Research and Analysis Wing of India involved in two dozen blasts was arrested by the CTD Sindh in Jamshoro.

 2 terrorists belonging to Pakistani Taliban were arrested by the CTD Punjab in Dera Ghazi Khan.

 CTD Punjab killed one TTP commander in Mianwali.

-CTD Balochistan arrested a women suicide bomber in Quetta on 18 February 2023.
+CTD Balochistan arrested a woman suicide bomber in Quetta on 18 February 2023.

 CTD Punjab arrested 8 TTP terrorists on 18 February 2023.